hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/ICCalendarGeneratorExtended.class/README.md

-I am an IC Calendar Generator
+I generate an ICCalendar from a web response, extended by attendees